Grammy-winning rapper Lil Durk charged with orchestrating 2022 Los Angeles killing

 In 2014, Durk pleaded guilty to felony aggravated unlawful use of a weapon and felony possession of a firearm after he was seen carrying a gun on a Chicago street.
 He was spared jail time.

-Durk had recently been honored by two villages in Chicago’s western suburbs as they announced their collaboration with his charity, Neighborhood Heroes Foundation.
+Two villages in Chicago’s western suburbs, Bellwood and Broadview, last week honored Durk and announced collaborations with his charity, Neighborhood Heroes Foundation, to provide youth mentors.

-“This partnership and collaboration will bring resources and mentoring opportunities to the youth in our community,” Andre Harvey, mayor of Bellwood, 14 miles (23 kilometers) west of Chicago, said on the village’s Facebook page last week.

-But on Friday, Katrina Thompson, the mayor of nearby Broadview, announced she had severed ties to Neighborhood Heroes and had withdrawn the honorary key to the village given Durk.
+But on Friday, Broadview Mayor Katrina Thompson announced she had severed ties to Neighborhood Heroes and had withdrawn the honorary key to the village given Durk.

-While acknowledging that Durk and other suspects are presumed innocent, village residents have “even higher moral and ethical standards of behavior.
-And our public partners must also reflect the same uncompromising standards,” Thompson wrote on the village’s Facebook page.
+While acknowledging that Durk and other suspects are presumed innocent, village residents have “even higher moral and ethical standards of behavior,” Thompson wrote on the village’s Facebook page.

-“As mayor, protecting Broadview’s interests and upholding the values of residents is job number one.”

-A telephone message seeking comment from Harvey, Bellwood’s mayor, was left at his office.
+A telephone message seeking comment from Andre Harvey, Bellwood’s mayor, was left at his office.

 AP writer John O’Connor in Chicago contributed to this report.